agurfinkel/btor2mlir/README.md

 Dockerfile: [`docker/btor2mlir.Dockerfile`](docker/btor2mlir.Dockerfile).

+From the root folder use the following commands to:

+Build: `docker build -t btor2mlir . --file docker/btor2mlir.Dockerfile`

+Run: `docker run -it btor2mlir`

 ## Building Locally

 The instructions assume that `cmake`, `clang/clang++` and `ninja` are installed on your machine,  `LLVM_PROJECT=/ag/llvm-gh-mlir`, and that `lit`